Miker48/Expense-project/README.md

 Row 2 is for yealy spending, which also has 3 columns: total yearly spending, yealy spedning pie chart, and copraison with last year.
 Row 3 is for spending of each item in the "Name" field,  which has 3 columes: total yealy spening of the item we select from the very top, monthly spending of selected item, and and copraison with same month of last year.

+I have exported my dashboard and uploaded as "expense.json" above, and also uploaded same data.

 Here are the main steps for setting-up MariaDB and Grafana on Centos 8: